jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/index.md

 ---
 tags: []
 date created: Friday, July 4th 2025, 11:54:30 am
-date modified: Thursday, December 4th 2025, 2:35:40 pm
+date modified: Thursday, December 4th 2025, 4:43:45 pm
 ---

 ## Dangerous Magic and Aywin Magleth

-> *"The world is stitched with secrets.
-Will you pull the thread?"*
+> _"The world is stitched with secrets.
+Will you pull the thread?"_

 ---